theam/aday-ondemand-loop/docs/guide/content/user_guide/index.md

 Each project has its own:

 - **Working directory** – where downloaded files are saved.
-This keeps files organized and isolated by project, making them easy to find and manage.
+This keeps files organized and separated by project, making them easy to find and manage.
 - **Metadata directory** – where the application stores internal data such as download history, upload collection definitions, and the Project’s current state.
 This allows OnDemand Loop to track progress, resume operations, and display status accurately.

 Having an active Project enables you to: